 I then asked him, “What are your thoughts on Barry Manilow’s cover of ‘Read ‘Em and Weep’?”
 He smiled, laughed and said, “Barry knows what I think about his version of that song.
 I met him six times before telling him what I thought.
 I said, ‘Barry, you have to know how to sing a Jim Steinman song.’
 One time, Barry was on Johnny Carson, down on his knees singing the song.
 He tried to bring out the dramatic elements of the song but it just didn’t work.
 And he knew it didn’t work.
 He told me, ‘That’s why I don’t sing it live.'”
 Despite Meat and Barry not liking this particular version of “Read ‘Em and Weep,” I love Manilow’s interpretation of this song and think it is superior to the original in every way.

 Next, I said, “You know, I was supposed to interview you three years ago but it didn’t happen.”
 He said, “That’s probably because that’s when I had my first back surgery.”
 I replied, “That makes sense.
 It was around the time your last album, Braver Than We Are, came out.”
 Meat said, “That album needs a lot of explaining.
 People didn’t like it.
 But what they don’t realize is I was singing in the voice of the character for that album, not my own voice.
 That’s why I sounded the way I did on that album.
 I wasn’t singing in my own voice.
-I was singing in the voice of the character.”
+I was singing in the voice of the character I created for that song.
+You need to listen to that album four times to really understand it.”
 I replied, “Well, we should finally set up that interview so we can get the word out about this and talk about your entire career.”
 Meat said, “Well, I don’t have a team of people anymore.
 They all ran for the hills when things turned bad for me.”
 After fishing out his cell phone from his pocket he said to me, “If I give you my number do you promise not to share it with anyone?”
 I said, “Of course.
 I have many celebrity phone numbers that I haven’t shared with anyone.
 It’s safe with me.”
 I took down his number and had him autograph my two photos because it was clear that my extremely lengthy conversation with him was making the other fans in line restless.

 I tried to call Meat on Monday.
 Unfortunately, I came to the awful realization that I must have written down his number incorrectly.
-I’m currently reaching out to a few people to try and correct this mistake so that elusive interview can take place.
-If it doesn’t, that’s OK because my experience meeting and speaking with Meat Loaf exceeded all of my expectations.
+Thankfully, I connected with Meat’s agent and he forwarded my email and contact information on to Meat Loaf.
+While I hope the interview with Meat eventually happens, if it doesn’t that’s OK because my experience meeting and speaking with Meat Loaf exceeded all of my expectations.
 He’s a kind soul, an immensely talented musician, and I’m glad I had this moment with him.